simon-brooke/youyesyet/README.md

 I'm no longer using Migratus as I'm using [Application Description Language]() to generate the majority of the application, and, as changes are made to the application description, new database schemas are generated.
 The database initialisation script will be found at `resources/sql/youyesyet.postgres.sql`.
+Manually maintained overrides are found in `resources/sql/youyesyet.postgres.overrides.sql`.
+So to initialise the database, invoke

+    psql youyesyet_dev < resources/sql/youyesyet.postgres.sql

+followed by

+    psql youyesyet_dev < resources/sql/youyesyet.postgres.overrides.sql

 Reference data initialisation scripts will in due course be stored in the same directory.

 Once we have a more or less finished application it may be worth going back to [Migratus](https://github.com/yogthos/migratus); I might have a go at generating migrations from